|Name:||Dr. James G. Snyder|

 "Marsilio Ficino's Robust Theory of materia prima."
 Renaissance Society of America, Miami, 2007.

 "Ficino and Patrizi on the 'Ontological Priority' of Matter and Space."
 Symposium on Francesco Patrizi, Croatian Philosophical Society, 2007.

 Currently I am the coordinator of the minor program in Medieval and Renaissance Studies (MARS) at Marist College.
 The minor examines the philosophy, history, literature, art, and religious practices of the Middle Ages and Renaissance.
 If you are interested in the minor please contact me at email@example.com.

 I coordinate the Mid-Hudson Valley Undergraduate Philosophy Conference at Marist College.
-The third conference will be held this spring, March 8-9, 2013.
-The keynote address will be given by Alfred Mele (Florida State).
+I am also a faculty advisor for the Marist Undergraduate Philosophy Journal.
+The fourth conference will be held this spring, April 4-5, 2013.
+The keynote address will be given by Catherine Wilson (University of York, CUNY Graduate Center).

 I also serve on the board of directors of the Millbrook Arts Group.